rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 Streams model an append-only log of messages that can be repeatedly read until they expire.
 It is a good practice to define the retention policy always, 5Gb in this case.

-Streams model an append-only log of messages that can be repeatedly read until they expire.
-It is a good practise to define the retention policy.
-In this case 5G.

 The message content is a byte array, so you can encode whatever you like there.

 When the code above finishes running, the producer connection and stream-system connection will be closed.
 That's it for our producer.